Joanna Penberthy

-Joanna Susan Penberthy (born 1960) is a Welsh Anglican bishop.
-Since November 2016, she has served as the Bishop of St Davids in the Church in Wales.
+Joanna Susan Penberthy (born 1960) is a retired Welsh Anglican bishop.
+From 2016 until 2023 she served as the Bishop of St Davids in the Church in Wales.
 She was the first woman to become a bishop in the Church in Wales, when she was consecrated a bishop on 21 January 2017.

 She has ministered in the Church of England and the Church in Wales: she has served as a deaconess in the Diocese of Durham and the Diocese of Llandaff, as a deacon in the Diocese of Llandaff, the Diocese of St Asaph, and the Diocese of St Davids, and as a priest in the Diocese of St Davids, the Diocese of Bath and Wells, and the Diocese of Swansea and Brecon.
 Her final appointment before being raised to the episcopate was as Rector of the Benefice of Glan Ithon in the Diocese of Swansea and Brecon (2015 to 2016).